sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 Sparkle 2 includes three new classes / protocols:
 * **SPUUpdater** - The main API in Sparkle for controlling the update mechanism.
 * **SPUUserDriver** - The API in Sparkle for controlling the user interface & interaction (`SPUStandardUserDriver` is the standard one).
-* **SPUStandardUpdaterController** - A controller class that instantiates a `SPUUpdater` using `SPUStandardUserDriver` in a nib and allows [binding UI](/documentation/preferences-ui#sparkle-2x-beta) to it.
+* **SPUStandardUpdaterController** - A convenient controller class that instantiates a `SPUUpdater` targeting the main application bundle and uses Sparkle's standard user interface (`SPUStandardUserDriver`).
+This class can also be instantiated in a nib and allows [binding UI](/documentation/preferences-ui#sparkle-2x-beta) to it.

 If you were previously instantiating a `SUUpdater` in a nib, you will want to adopt `SPUStandardUpdaterController` as shown in the [basic setup](/documentation#2-set-up-a-sparkle-updater-object).

-If you were previously instantiating a `SUUpdater` in code, you will want to adopt instantiating a `SPUUpdater`.
+If you were previously instantiating a `SUUpdater` in code, please refer to the [programmatic setup guide](/documentation/programmatic-setup).

-The deprecated `SUUpdater` in 2 is now a stub that uses both a `SPUUpdater` and `SPUStandardUserDriver`.
+The deprecated `SUUpdater` in Sparkle 2 is now a stub that uses both a `SPUUpdater` and `SPUStandardUserDriver`.

-If you create a `SPUUpdater` instance programatically, you are now able to create an updater that can update other Sparkle-based bundles and/or an updater that can use your own `SPUUserDriver` / user interface. [sparkle-cli](/documentation/sparkle-cli) makes use of both features as an example.
+If you create a `SPUUpdater` instance directly, you can now create an updater that can update other Sparkle-based bundles and/or an updater that can use your own user interface (`SPUUserDriver`). [sparkle-cli](/documentation/sparkle-cli) makes use of both features as an example.

 `SPUUpdater` and its delegate `SPUUpdaterDelegate` (unlike `SUUpdater`) do not contain any user-interface or AppKit logic.
 The UI bits were separated into classes implementing `SPUUserDriver` and its delegates.
-A developer writing their own updater user interface may choose to build Sparkle with `SPARKLE_BUILD_UI_BITS=0` which strips out the UI bits that Sparkle provides out of the box.
+A developer writing their own updater user interface may choose to build Sparkle with `SPARKLE_BUILD_UI_BITS=0` which strips out the standard UI bits that Sparkle provides out of the box.

 `SPUUpdater` does not maintain singleton or global instances (unlike `SUUpdater`).
 Plug-ins that share the same process as their host should prefer to use an external tool like [sparkle-cli](/documentation/sparkle-cli) instead, rather than sharing or injecting a Sparkle.framework in its host.
 A bit more details about updating bundles [here](/documentation/bundles#sparkle-2x-beta).

-Downgrades were poorly supported in Sparkle 1 and are now unavailable in Sparkle 2 (via `SPARKLE_AUTOMATED_DOWNGRADES`).
+Downgrades were poorly supported in Sparkle 1 (via `SPARKLE_AUTOMATED_DOWNGRADES`) and are now unavailable in Sparkle 2.

 The behavior for the `-bestValidUpdateInAppcast:forUpdater:` delegate method on `SPUUpdaterDelegate` has changed.
 Please review its header documentation for more information.
 In short:
 * Delta updates cannot be returned.
 A top level item must be returned.